NancokPS2/ChessLikeCSharp/Obsidian/Mechanics/Character Stats.md

 ### Intelligence
 - Boosts damage of some abilities by 75% of its value.
 - Boosts maximum energy by 25% of its value.

+### Actions
+Spread into Action, Sub Action, Reaction and Move.
+Each [[Ability]] can take any amount of any of these.
+These refresh every turn.